 Save time Apply Online to Vote by Mail.
 If you endured massive lines when voting early or on election day during the last election – Vote by Mail!
-The deadline to have a Vote By Mail application submitted online or at the offices of the Board of Elections is 5 pm on March 28 for the April 2, 2019 Election.
+The deadline to have a Vote By Mail application submitted online or at the offices of the Board of Elections is 5 pm on March 12 for the March 17, 2020 Election.
 Ballots are being mailed out mid- to late-February 2020.
 How to register to vote in Chicago

 Voting by mail